WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 ACTUAL COMMANDS START WITH AN HASHTAG (which you'll need to remove)

 # list disk
-Find the Duo Disk, and take note of the number.
+Find the Surface Duo Disk, and take note of the number.
 # select disk <number>
 # list partition
 You'll be able to recognize the partitions we made earlier by their size. take note of the ESP and WIN partition numbers.